marafathussain/ML_book_easy/chapters/chapter2.md

 **When to use:**
 - Missing values are moderate (5-30%)
 - Data is MAR
-- You need to retain sample size
+- You need to retain the sample size
 - As a quick first approach

 **Mode imputation (for categorical variables):**